dylantodd01/pygame_timer/README.md

-A simple timer in pygame to help me understand multithreading.
+A simple timer in pygame to help me understand multi-threading.

 To run, enter Timer(minutes, seconds)